tendermint/atom_one/README.md

 No zero-knowledge proof systems may be adopted on the Cosmos Hub even if they are composed of the approved primitives.

+The rules of this article may only be changed by two thirds supermajority vote of the Cosmos Hub.

-## Rule 19.
+## Article 4.C.
 Compute/storage/memory limitations

 For the sake of decentralization, accessibility, accountability, and security, the Cosmos Hub and each ICS zone shall be restricted such that each can run on a commodity computer.

-## Rule 20.
+## Article 4.D.
 Amendment of the Constitution

 This constitution may be modified or additional parts and rules appended by two thirds supermajority of Cosmos Hub governance.